aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 >   "github.com/aws/aws-cdk-go/awscdk/awsfoobaralpha"
 > )
 > ```
+>
+> **Versioning**
+>
+> Alpha modules are released separately from `aws-cdk-lib`, but their versioning mirrors that of `aws-cdk-lib`.
+> For each release of `aws-cdk-lib` (e.g., `2.x.y`), the latest version of all of the alpha modules will also be
+> released, with a corresponding `alpha` pre-release version (e.g., `2.x.y-alpha.0`).
+Generally, using versions
+> of alpha modules that match the `aws-cdk-lib` version ensures compatibility; however, you can also use a newer
+> version of `aws-cdk-lib` than the version of the alpha modules, allowing you to get new features from `aws-cdk-lib`
+> without needing to also take on new (potentially breaking) changes from the alpha modules.

 ### CHANGELOG & Release Notes

 The main V2 Changelog (`CHANGELOG.v2.md`) will include only changes from stable modules, in the standard format.
-A separate Changelog (`CHANGELOG.v2.alpha.md`) will be created to track all changes to unstable modules.
+A separate Changelog (`CHANGELOG.v2.alpha.md`) will be created to track all changes to alpha modules.

 **CHANGELOG.v2.md:**